 And your prophet Isaiah cries out again, “Your God will tend to you like a shepherd tends his flock!
 He will gather you in his arms like lambs; he will carry you in his bosom.”

 Your God is coming back to you!
 And he is bringing with him comfort and joy for you!

-And so, you wait for your God to arrive.
+And so you wait for your God to arrive.
 You wait patiently, diligently, and prayerfully.
 You set things right.
 And you ready yourself.
 You prepare the way and make straight the highway for the Lord.
-And you wait in silence like a watchman waits for the dawn and for the first ray of sunlight after a cold, witery night.
+And you wait in silence like a watchman waits for the dawn and for the first ray of sunlight after a cold, wintry night.

 The night draws on.
-And after four hundred years of silent waiting, a cry pierces that night…!
-A cry rings out through all the land hearkening the dawn of a new day!
+And after 400 years of silent waiting, a cry pierces that night!
+A cry rings out through all the land, harkening the dawn of a new day!
 No, it is not the cry of another prophet, but the soft, innocent cry of a newborn baby.